alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • All associated fines and penalties

-If the crime is a misdemeanor, the offender will be taken into custody and booked for the offense.
+If the crime is a misdemeanor, the offender may be taken into custody and booked for the offense.
 Also, a violator may receive a traffic ticket in the form of a court summons.
-Depending on the type of traffic ticket received, the offender will have two options: pay the ticket or fight it in an Alabama court.
+Depending on the type of traffic ticket received, the offender has two options: pay the ticket or fight it in an Alabama court.

 Is it Worth it To Fight a Traffic Ticket in Alabama?

-Every recipient of a ticket in Alabama may choose to fight it.
+Recipients of an Alabama traffic ticket may choose to fight it.
 However, there is no one way to determine whether or not it is worth it.
-As such, anyone who receives a traffic ticket must consider these factors in deciding whether to fight it:
+As such, motorists who recieve a traffic ticket are advised to consider these factors when deciding whether to fight it:

 • The Merit of The Case: If the recipient believes that the allegation against them is unjust, they may resolve to fight the ticket.
 Likewise, if the violation resulted from an emergency, i.e., involving life or limb, the violator may successfully plead the case in court.